Pre College (Developmental) Program

 Exit Criteria for All Pre College (Developmental Education) Courses

 A student taking required Pre College courses must earn a grade of “P” in order to progress to the curriculum course or to the next Pre College course level.
 A grade of “R” requires the student to repeat the course.
+NOTE: Developmental math and developmental reading and English courses are not eligible for a grade of Incomplete (I).

 Students enrolled in a Pre College course will not earn traditional letter grades (A, B, C, D or F).
 Grades for all Pre College courses will be “P” (Pass) or “R” (Re-enroll).